MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/scripts/powershell-script-teams-messaging-policy-edu.md

 ```

 > [!NOTE]
-> <span data-ttu-id="6ad91-112">È anche possibile assegnare un criterio di messaggistica direttamente agli utenti su larga scala tramite un'assegnazione di criteri batch o a un gruppo di cui gli utenti sono membri.</span><span class="sxs-lookup"><span data-stu-id="6ad91-112">You can also assign a messaging policy directly to users at scale through a batch policy assignment or to a group that the users are members of.</span></span> <span data-ttu-id="6ad91-113">Per altre informazioni, vedere [Assegnare criteri a grandi set di utenti](../batch-group-policy-assignment-edu.md) dell'istituto di istruzione e Assegnare criteri agli utenti in [Teams.](../assign-policies.md)</span><span class="sxs-lookup"><span data-stu-id="6ad91-113">For more information see [Assign policies to large sets of users in your school](../batch-group-policy-assignment-edu.md) and [Assign policies to your users in Teams](../assign-policies.md).</span></span>
+> <span data-ttu-id="3e150-112">È anche possibile assegnare un criterio di messaggistica direttamente agli utenti su larga scala tramite un'assegnazione di criteri batch o a un gruppo di cui gli utenti sono membri.</span><span class="sxs-lookup"><span data-stu-id="3e150-112">You can also assign a messaging policy directly to users at scale through a batch policy assignment or to a group that the users are members of.</span></span> <span data-ttu-id="3e150-113">Per altre informazioni, vedere [Assegnare criteri a grandi set](../batch-group-policy-assignment-edu.md) di utenti dell'istituto di istruzione e [Assegnare](../assign-policies.md)criteri agli utenti in Teams .</span><span class="sxs-lookup"><span data-stu-id="3e150-113">For more information see [Assign policies to large sets of users in your school](../batch-group-policy-assignment-edu.md) and [Assign policies to your users in Teams](../assign-policies.md).</span></span>